Joseph Archibald: Biography

 Archibald was a native of Saint Kitts and Nevis.
 On 12 July 1960, he was admitted to Bar as a barrister of the Honourable Society of Lincoln's Inn in London.
 Archibald specialised in civil litigation, commercial law, banking law, international arbitration, property law, and insolvency.
 He served on the Magistrate's Court, Appellate Court, as well as the Judicial Committee of the Privy Council in the United Kingdom.
 He was elevated to Queen's Counsel in 1980.

-Archibald moved from Saint Kitts to the British Virgin Islands to practice law.
+Archibald was appointed Attorney General of St Kitts, Nevis & Anguilla from 1960 to 1964 and from 1966 to 1968.
+He moved from Saint Kitts to the British Virgin Islands to practice law.
 He settled on Tortola and founded his law practice, J. S. Archibald and Co.
 He served in several legal positions in the British Virgin Islands, including tenures as Magistrate, Registrar, Director of Public Prosecutions, Crown Attorney (now known as the Attorney General of the British Virgin Islands), High Court Judge and Court of Appeal judge.
 In the early 1990s, Archibald was recommended as a potential successor for Sir Lascelles Robotham, who was retiring as Chief Justice of the Eastern Caribbean Supreme Court at the time.
 Archibald also served as a commissioner on the committee which appoints judges to the Caribbean Court of Justice.

 Archibald was one of the first presidents of the BVI Bar Association, a position he held from 1986 until 1994.
 He also served as a founder and founding president of the Organisation of Eastern Caribbean States (OECS) Bar Association from 1991 until 1996.
 As president of the OECS Bar Association, Archibald oversaw the ethical standards and rules under which new solicitors and barristers must adhere to to practice before the Eastern Caribbean Supreme Court.
 Joseph Archibald was reappointed to a second term on the CARICOM Regional Judicial and Legal Services Commission in 2010.